BigStepIdiomas/bigstepidiomas.github.io/uxwriting.md

 ---
 layout: default
 title: UX Writing
-description: Tailormade microcopy to suit up you apps
+description: Tailormade microcopy to suit up your apps
 ---

 > 🛠 This page is currently undergoing maintenance.
 We apologize for any inconvenience caused.
 The content will be made available soon.
 Thank you for your patience.